OnnoGabriel/feathers-totp-2fa/docs/index.md

 }
 ```

-The `topt2fa` hook verifies the token and stores the secret in the user data.Finally, the backend responses with the normal JWT (6).
+The `topt2fa` hook verifies the token and stores the secret in the user data.
+Finally, the backend responses with the normal JWT (6).

 ### Operation phase

-In normal operation, the user will login and add additionally the TOTP token, which is shown in the Authenticator app.
+In normal operation, the user will login and add the TOTP token, which is shown in the Authenticator app, in addition to the normal credentials.

 The frontend may send the credentials together with the TOTP token to the Feathers authentication servce.
-Or it sends first the normal credentials, receives an `Token required.` error and send in a second step credentials together with the TOTP token.
-The latter approach may be used when 2FA is not for all users required and entering of the TOTP token is optional.
-This more complicated process flow is described in the following:
+Or it sends the normal credentials first, receives an `Token required` error and sends in a second step credentials together with the TOTP token.
+The latter approach may be used if 2FA is not required for all users.
+This process flow is described in the following:

 ![Test](images/process_flow.png)

-The frontend sends a normal sign-in request to the Feathers app (1), for example:
+The frontend sends a normal sign-in request to the Feathers app (1).
+For example:

 ```json
 {